Catfights and Spotlights

 Catfights and Spotlights is the sixth studio album by British girl group Sugababes, released by Island Records on 17 October 2008.
 Produced primarily by Klas Åhlund, Steve Booker and Orson, the album also features additional contribution from Si Hulbert, The Invisible Men, Melvin Kuiters, and Max Martin.
-It is the group's final album to include remaining founding member Keisha Buchanan, until 2022's The Lost Tapes.
+It is the group's final album to include remaining founding member Keisha Buchanan.

 The album received a generally positive reception from the media and music critics, but became the group's third lowest-charting and second lowest-selling album, reaching number eight and the top twenty in the UK and on the Irish Albums Chart, respectively.
 Catfights and Spotlights spawned only two singles, with the international top ten entry "Girls".
 The second and final single "No Can Do" was released on 22 December 2008.

 Recording and theme

 After they had completed their Change Tour in May 2008, the Sugababes announced that they would not go back into the recording studio until September 2008 to work on their next album, insisting they needed more time to work on their new material for a 2009 release.
 However, in June 2008, band member Keisha Buchanan told an interviewer that the group would start work on a new album straight away due to opportunities to record with new producers, and by 17 June the trio had started recording.
-Production was fast tracked after Italian musicians Melvin Kuiters and Si Hulbert brought Island Records a new track based around a sample of Ernie K. Doe's classic soul-funk song "Here Come the Girls" which was considered "a perfect vehicle" for the Sugababes sixth studio album.
+Production was fast tracked after Italian musicians Melvin Kuiters and Si Hulbert brought Island Records a new track based around a sample of Ernie K-Doe's soul-funk song "Here Come the Girls", which was considered "a perfect vehicle" for the Sugababes sixth studio album.
 Less than a month later at the annual Liverpool Summer Pops in Liverpool, they announced that the lead single was completed, describing it as "amazing".
 The title of the single, "Girls", was revealed on 11 August 2008.

 The album has been described as having a "funkier" sound by Orson's lead singer Jason Pebworth, who has been working with the group in the recording studio.
 In an interview, the Sugababes described the Catfights and Spotlights as having a more mellow and mature sound which focuses mainly on their vocals.
 The album was also described by Range as darker.